Running Parallels

 “I’m so sorry,” he stressed, “I swear, I really would take time off, but Xe—”

 “—but your coworker Xenith managed to get the flu, yes, as you said yesterday!”
 Chey laughed, rolling his eyes good-humoredly, “And you’ll make yourself late today too if you stay here apologizing again!
 Don't worry, Key.
 Maybe K-O and I can drop in later; be terrible distractions, impact your job performance.”
-Chey grinned, while Kohao made a noncommittal noise at the back of his throat and didn’t turn around from his seat at the breakfast bar, but Anarchy seemed somewhat reassured nonetheless by Chey’s gentle teasing.
+Chey grinned, while Kato made a noncommittal noise at the back of his throat and didn’t turn around from his seat at the breakfast bar, but Anarchy seemed somewhat reassured nonetheless by Chey’s gentle teasing.

 “You’re more than welcome to.
 Really, Chey,” Anarchy said, “You being back is so much more important to me than work.
 I swear, if I didn’t have to go—”

 “I know, ‘Key, really, quit fussing!
 I’ll be here when you get back.
 Or I’ll crash your shift.
 Just get going!
 We’ll be fine.”
-Chey gestured between himself and Kohao as he offered Anarchy a reassuring smile, and Anarchy finally managed to get himself out the door, with one last “Okay, okay.
+Chey gestured between himself and Kato as he offered Anarchy a reassuring smile, and Anarchy finally managed to get himself out the door, with one last “Okay, okay.
 I’ll see you guys later tonight.”

 As soon as the door shut behind him, the apartment seemed to drop fifteen degrees...for the third day running.
-Chey stayed casually sprawled across the living room sectional, but could feel the tension in the air as the usual chilly silence set back in between himself and Kohao.
-This time, Chey decided to break it before Kohao could go his usual route and shut himself in his room.
+Chey stayed casually sprawled across the living room sectional, but could feel the tension in the air as the usual chilly silence set back in between himself and Kato.
+This time, Chey decided to break it before Kato could go his usual route and shut himself in his room.

 “You know you don’t have to fight me for him, right?”
 Chey asked, unfolding his arms and loosening his posture slightly.

-Kohao looked coldly over his shoulder.
+Kato looked coldly over his shoulder.
 “What?”

 The glacial tone made Chey want to roll his eyes, but he settled for leaning back, an amused smile playing on his lips with his answer: “I’m just saying that you don’t have to angrily side-eye me forever.
 I’m not trying to steal your best friend.”